Random fields, large deviations and triviality in quantum field theory. Part I

 The remainder of the paper is organized as follows.
 The notations and estimates of the covariance functions are recalled in section 2.
 The statement of the result with some remarks are presented in section 3.
-The proof is contained in section 3 and is structured in four parts.
-The first part deals with the transformation of the Lagrangian to a normalized one and its expression as a mean of an array of random variables ; a law of large numbers and some estimates for this array of rv's are stated.
+Section 4 contains the proof, which is divided into four parts.
+The first part deals with a transformation of the Lagrangian and the action to normalized ones and their expression as means of arrays of random variables; a law of large numbers and some estimates for this array of rv's are stated.
 In the second part, a lower bound of large deviations of the mentioned array and normalized Lagrangian is derived by using an approach of Bahadur, Zabell and Gupta \cite{BZG} ; we also use a result of Csisz\'ar \cite{Csiszar} that enables to identify the large deviations rate function.
-The third part uses this result to get a lower bound of $Z_{k,V}$ via the Varadhan lemma.
+The third part uses this result to get a lower bound of the partition function $Z_{k,V}$ (by Varadhan's lemma).
 In the last part, the proof is completed with the different cases of the renormalization sequences.
-Finally, let us point out that the results obtained are also valid for multi-component (vector) fields and can be extended to polynomial Lagrangians.
+Finally, let us point out that the specific characters of the $\varphi^{4}$ or ferromagnetic fields does not play a role in the approach adopted in this work; the results obtained are also valid for multi-component (vector) fields and can be extended to polynomial Lagrangians.